tsusanto/gt/_posts/2025-01-26-black-glutinous-rice-dessert.md

 This dessert is called "Bubur pulut hitam" in Indonesia.
 It's a simple dessert made with glutinous rice, palm sugar and coconut milk.

 Ingredients:
-* 2/3 cup of black glutinous rice
+* 2/3 cup of Thai black glutinous rice
-* 1/3 cup of white glutinous Rice
+* 1/3 cup of Thai white glutinous Rice
 * 5 cups of water
 * palm sugar or dark brown sugar to taste
 * pandan leaves
 * coconut milk

-Rinse and soak the rice overnight, you can combine the rice into one bowl and soak.
+Rinse and soak the rice overnight, you can combine the black and white glutinous rice into one bowl and soak.

 Add the rice, water, sugar and pandan leaves to a saucepan.
 Boil on low heat for 45 minutes.
 Stir frequently.